colll78/cardano-lightning/docs/adrs/channel-state-representation.md

 ## Cashouts

-Because consensus will loook in every case the same - just a final balance signed by both parties the only worth consideration flow which we should analyze is non consensus closure.
+Because consensus will look in every case the same - just a final balance signed by both parties the only consideration flow worth analyzing is the non-consensus closure.

 ### `SimpleCheque`